Yilmazhb/Hospital-statistics-in-Germany/README.md

 <img width="469" height="210" alt="Screenshot 2025-11-27 134857" src="https://github.com/user-attachments/assets/79a08c47-b089-492d-a95f-f07253e1f18d" />

+In summary, chronic lifestyle-related diseases (circulatory, digestive, muscular) together with acute events (injuries) and serious diagnoses such as cancer significantly shape everyday clinical practice in hospitals.
+The data provides an important basis for planning preventive measures and resource management in the healthcare system.

 # 2. How many male and female patients are there?
 ```sql
 SELECT